-This Algebra I course covers Expressions, Equations, and Functions; Solving, Writing, and Graphing Linear Equations and Inequalities; Systems of Equations and Inequalities; Exponential Functions; Polynomials and Factoring; Quadratic Equations; Data Analysis; and Probability.
+This Algebra I course encompasses the following topics: Expressions, Equations, and Functions; Solving, Writing, and Graphing Linear Equations and Inequalities; Systems of Equations and Inequalities; Exponential Functions; Polynomials and Factoring; Quadratic Equations; Data Analysis; and Probability.
 Students will be required to keep a notebook, read and interpret the algebra text and some independent work.
 Emphasis will be placed on investigating and solving real world problems that will include open-ended and open-response questions to assist in preparing students for the MCAS exam.
-Since the course will advocate and encourage the proper use of technology, the purchase of a TI-nSpire CAS CX graphing calculator is recommended.

-GEOMETRY - H, CP, CP2 🔤
+GEOMETRY - H, CP, CP2 📟